Race One: 30 September 2018

 Every person who purchases an Auckland Half Marathon Series Pass will also receive – FREE! – the official 2018/19 Mizuno Auckland Half Marathon Series hoodie.
 There is no better way to stay warm on race morning as you await your call to the start line than snug inside our super-comfortable hoodie!

-The design of the 2018/19 hoodie will be revealed here soon (but we can tell you the colour will be … wait for it … blueberry!).
-In the meantime, when booking your series pass, you will be asked to select your size and it’s important you get this bang on as all hoodies are made months in advance and numbers are strictly limited.
+The design of the 2018/19 hoodie is shown below.
+When booking your series pass, you will be asked to select your size and it’s important you get this bang on as all hoodies are made months in advance and numbers are strictly limited.
 Check out the size guide below:

 Important!
 Compare the chest measurement with a favourite hoodie to be sure of your sizing.
 Our measurements are taken with the hoodie laid on a flat surface.
 The length measurement is taken from the top of the neckline to the bottom of the collar (not the hood).
 The Chest measurement is taken from armpit to armpit.